What to do with rhubarb?

 5. Flip pancakes once golden on one side.

-6. Remove pancakes from griddle once second side is golden and enjoy!
+6. Remove pancakes from the griddle once the second side is golden and enjoy!

 Yield: 24 pancakes